 Frances C. Eizenstat JDC Fellowship in International Jewish Service

-- Participate in dynamic conversations around the value of global Jewish responsibility
+- Engage in dynamic conversations around the topic of global Jewish responsibility and its value in international development

 – Insider Trip Participant